Stream29/Streamlin/readme.md

  */
 ```

-## Functional
+## AddToStdlib

-This module provides a set of functional utilities.
+This module provides a set of extension functions making chained calls easier.

+### Filter

-As for now, only `filter` is provided.
-It is a extension function version of `takeIf` in kotlin standard library.
+The `filter` function is an extension function version of `takeIf` in the Kotlin standard library.

-example:
+Example:

 ```kotlin
 class Example(val name: String)